 Satellite Communications Training Fundamentals Course – Audience/Target Group

 The target audience for this Satellite Communications Training course:

 - Participants with some background in telecommunications whose work requires a comprehensive workshop on satellite communications.

 Satellite Communications Training Fundamentals Course – Class Prerequisites

-The knowledge and skills that a learner must have before attending this Satellite Communications Fundamentals course are:
+The knowledge and skills that a learner must have before attending this Satellite Communications Training course are:

 - Technical background and general exposure to telecommunications networks.